-Becoming a net zero carbon company
+Becoming a low carbon business

 We are doing everything we can to reduce the environmental impacts of our operations and have already made good progress.